 Weekly School Guidance for Wellness

-Today, August 20th, the community transmission rate remains High.
-Per the Berkeley-Morgan County Board of Health (BCBH), face coverings will be required by all persons in Berkeley County Schools/Offices/Buildings next week, August 23 - 29.
+Today, October 8th, the community transmission rate remains High.
+Per Berkeley County Board of Education based upon guidance by the Berkeley-Morgan County Board of Health (BCBH), face coverings will be required by all persons in Berkeley County Schools/Offices/Buildings next week, Monday, October 11th through Sunday, October 17th.
+At this time, face coverings must be worn on school buses per federal requirement under the CDC regardless of transmission rate.

 Berkeley County Schools